Annabelle-m/bootstrap-responsive/README.md

-## Objectif
+## Objective

-Ce projet consiste à créer un site web responsive en utilisant le framework Bootstrap, afin de garantir une adaptation optimale sur tous les types d’écrans (mobile, tablette, desktop).
+This project consists of creating a responsive website using the Bootstrap framework in order to ensure optimal adaptation across all types of screens (mobile, tablet, desktop).

 ---

-## Contexte
+## Context

-Ce projet a été réalisé dans le cadre de ma formation pour approfondir mes compétences en intégration web et découvrir l’utilisation d’un framework CSS moderne.
+This project was carried out as part of my training to deepen my skills in web integration and to discover the use of a modern CSS framework.
-L’objectif était de concevoir une interface responsive rapidement grâce aux composants et au système de grille de Bootstrap.
+The objective was to design a responsive interface quickly using Bootstrap components and grid system.

 ---

-## Fonctionnalités
+## Features

-* Design responsive (mobile-first)
+* Responsive design (mobile-first)
-* Utilisation du système de grille Bootstrap
+* Use of the Bootstrap grid system
-* Composants UI (navbar, boutons, sections, etc.)
+* UI components (navbar, buttons, sections, etc.)
-* Navigation fluide
+* Smooth navigation
-* Mise en page structurée et cohérente
+* Structured and consistent layout

 ---

-## Technologies utilisées
+## Technologies Used

 * HTML5
 * CSS3